 You must submit 1 passport photograph taken within the past 6 months.
-The photo MUST BE 2x2 inches in size (no exceptions).
+The photo MUST be 2x2 inches in size (no exceptions).
 The photo must be front view with a white or off-white plain background.
 The customer must be the only person in the photo.
-Beginning November 1st, 2016 the US Department of State will no longer accept photos of customers wearing Glasses.
+Effective November 1, 2016, the U.S. Department of State no longer accepts photos of customers wearing glasses.

-All fees are set by the Department of State and are non-refundable, see link below.
+All fees are set by the Department of State and are non-refundable.
 All passport processing facilities charge the same fees.

-Passport Application Fee: This fee must be paid by check or money order payable to the “U.S. Department of State” A separate check/money order is required for each application.
-In the lower left portion of check/money order reference applicant’s full name and date of birth.
+Passport Application Fee: This fee must be paid by check or money order payable to the “U.S. Department of State”.
+A separate check/money order is required for each application.
+Reference the applicant’s full name and date of birth in the lower left portion of the check/money order.

 The U.S. Passport Card

-The Department of State began offering a U.S. Passport Card the summer of 2008 in response to the needs of border resident communities for a less expensive and more portable alternative to the traditional passport book.
-The card has the same period of validity as a passport book: 10 years for an adult, five for children 15 and younger.
+The Department of State began offering a U.S. Passport Card during the summer of 2008, in response to the needs of border resident communities for a less expensive and more portable alternative to the traditional passport book.
+The card has the same period of validity as a passport book: 10 years for an adult, five for children ages 15 and younger.

 The passport card facilitates entry and expedites document processing at U.S. land and sea ports-of-entry when arriving from Canada, Mexico, the Caribbean and Bermuda.
 The passport card may not be used to travel by air.
 Otherwise, it carries the rights and privileges of the U.S. passport book and is adjudicated to the exact same standards.

-For up-to-date access to forms, fees, guidelines, and current processing time can be found on the US Passport website using the link below
+Up-to-date access to forms, fees, guidelines, and current processing times can be found on the U.S. Passport website using the link below.